borisaguilar/WPMU-network-custom-welcome/README.md

 WPMU-network-ads
 ================

-Wordpress Multisite Plugin, display ads code on every site on your network.
+Wordpress Multisite Plugin, display a custom welcome panel on everysite in the network .

 ## Installation and Usage

-### V0.0.x:
+### V0.0.2:
 - Place all files on plugins directory
-- Go to Network Settings->Network Ads Settings
+- Go to Network Settings->Network Welcome Panel
-- Select the code to display on every page and the websites that will have an exception
+- Select the code to display on every page welcome panel of every site

-### V0.0.1:
-- Place the file in mu-plugins directory of your wpmu.
-- Edit adsense code accordingly.
-- Enjoy :)

 ## Future Features

-- Select the sites that don't have to display ads.
-- Network Admin interface to paste adsense code :)
 - Internationalization

 ##Author